goyek/goyek/README.md

 A task with a given name can be only registered once.

-Default task can be assigned using the `DefaultTask` field.
+Default task can be assigned using the `SetDefault` method.
 When the default task is set, then it is run if no task is provided.

 ### Task action